bkesterbyld/maroon-potato/src/pages/index.md

       - title: ERP Mirroring
         title_align: left
         content: >-
-          Aggregating disparate corporate data to power new eCommerce revenue and engagement features is time consuming and costly.
-Above provides an easy ingestion and transformation layer that can serve new apps and page components quickly.
+          Aggregating disparate corporate data to power new eCommerce  features is time consuming and costly.
+Above provides an easy ingestion and workflow layer that can serve new apps and page components quickly.
         content_align: left
         actions: []
         actions_align: left